now-examples/basics/faunadb-basic/README.md

 #### Obtaining a FaunaDB key secret

 In order to run the code above, you will need to provide a valid FaunaDB key secret.
 To do so, first create a free Fauna Cloud account by [signing up](https://dashboard.fauna.com/accounts/register).
 After submitting the form, you will be redirected to the [FaunaDB Cloud Dashboard](https://dashboard.fauna.com).
 There, follow the steps for creating a new Database.
-Once the Database is created, issue a new DB Key for it.
+Once the Database is created, issue a new Server Key for it.
 The key secret will be displayed as result– make sure to copy and save it somewhere safe, since the secret won't be displayed again.

 ### Deploy with Now